 Breakup by Distribution Channel:

 On the basis of distribution channels, the market has been divided into traditional and modern.
 The modern segment has been further divided into supermarkets and hypermarkets, online, specialty stores, convenience stores and others.
 Supermarkets and hypermarkets currently hold the largest market share.

 Region-wise, the market has been segmented into Saudi Arabia, UAE, Qatar, Kuwait, Bahrain and Oman.

 This report provides a deep insight into the GCC camel dairy market covering all its essential aspects.
-This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the GCC camel dairy market in any manner.
+This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the GCC camel dairy in any manner.